joeywu63/financial_planner/d1/product-and-planning.md

 UserProgress
 - userID
-- optionsSelected (list of options that were selected)
+- optionsSelected (list of options that were selected.
+This will include key value pairs where the key is an expense ID and its value is a boolean)

 ##### Testing Strategy
 We will be using react-testing-library to unit test our frontend.
-Since we are using firebase as our backend, we don't necessarily need tests for that aspect.
+Since we are using firebase as our backend, we don't necessarily need tests for that part of the platform.

 #### Q5: What are the user stories that make up the MVP?